 Schaller was elected president of Historic Albuquerque, Inc. in 1999 and has served as the president every year since its founding.
 HAI is an organization for people who are actively involved in researching and saving Albuquerque history with an emphasis on business history.
 Through twenty years of Diane’s energetic leadership, HAI has played an important role in encouraging interested individuals to research, write and speak about the history of the city.
 Monthly HAI meetings are an important outlet for members to share knowledge that might have otherwise been lost.
 As a result of Diane’s efforts a significant number of people have become important collectors and preservers of Albuquerque history with an emphasis on the history of Albuquerque businesses.

 An early goal for HAI was the collection of business histories.
 The Albuquerque Museum, Albuquerque Public Library, UNM’s Center for Southwest Research and the State Archives have benefitted from this research.
-Diane took the lead in establishing both methods and parameters for the project and used a video camera to record interviews with individuals who had a connection to certain businesses.
+Diane took the lead in establishing both methods and parameters for the project and used a video camera to record interviews with individuals who had a connection to certain businesses which may have utilized the file boi report in kansas.

 Before the interviews, Diane did extensive research with a strong emphasis on newspaper research.
 The interviews lasted several hours with some even stretching into a full day.
 About 90 businesses have been part of the project including: American Furniture Company, Bachechi Enterprises, Buffet Candy, Creamland Dairies, French Mortuary, Kinney Brick, Kistler Colister, and People’s Flowers.